hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * My lower back still feels tight.
 Going to see Dr. Riotto later this morning for treatment.

+06:05 Talking to Alex in our study session.

+07:16 After the study session with Alex, I feel fine although my lower back still feels tight.

+07:38 Working to finish Array Methods before breakfast.